Module I: Cognitive Neuroscience

 Cognitive and neural mechanisms of voluntary action and of bodily awareness. more

 How does our brain allow us to make sense of our visual world?
-Our group works on unraveling the cascade of visual and semantic processing in the human brain and discover how the emerging representations allow us to interact effectively with our environment.
-T more
+Our group works on unraveling the cascade of visual and semantic processing in the human brain and discover how the emerging representations allow us to interact effectively with our environment. more

 Lifespan neurocognitive development of memory, perception, and goal-directed behavior | Behavioral and brain plasticity | Human-machine interactions more